 1. Student loans paid off?
 Funnel more toward your retirement

-If you've been allotting several hundred dollars each month to student loans, now you could redirect that income toward a retirement savings vehicle.
+If you've been allotting several hundred dollars each month to student loans, now you could redirect that income toward your retirement.
 Even if you take just half of that "extra" money and invest it, you'll be in a much better position.
-A few years down the road, if you send your children to daycare, the same idea could apply.
+Similarly, if you have children in daycare, the same idea could apply.
 Once you're finished with tuition payments, you could invest the "extra" money.

 2. Make a "bonus" payment

 If you or your spouse is awarded a bonus, you could consider putting that amount into your retirement savings.
-Since that money isn't promised or guaranteed, you won't miss it as much.
+Since that money isn't promised or guaranteed and shouldn't be part of your budget, you won't miss it as much.

 3. Determine what you want now versus what you want most

 Maybe you prefer to drive a new car every four to five years.
 But is that as important to you as being able to retire at a certain age?
-Taking a look at your spending habits now and weighing them against your dreams for the future can determine how to align your spending goals.
+Taking a look at your spending habits now and weighing them against your retirement dreams for the future help you establish your priorities and adjust your spending goals if needed.
 Our retirement calculator can help.
 Perhaps you might decide that it's more important for your family that you retire by a certain age, and you could drive one car for a longer time or cut back in other areas.
-That way, more money would be available to make that bigger dream a reality.
+That way, more money would be available to make your dream a reality.

 4. You don't have to do it alone